VictorRuedaM/nest-graphql-api/README.md

-# Development of an API with NestJS and GraphQL
+# Developing an API with NestJS and GraphQL

 ## 🔸Technologies used
   - Nest.JS